Drup2021/Anonym/README.md

 <ul>
   <li>Create an account or Just log in as a Test User</li>
-  <li>Once you reach your dashboard, copy your unique link and share for others to ask questions or comment</li>
+  <li>Once you reach your dashboard, copy over your unique link and share for others to ask questions or comment</li>
+  <li>User can switch on safe-mode for harmful content detection</li>
   <li>For the enquirer, type in your custom message or can ask AI to provide question suggestions.</li>
   <li>Then send the question/comment.</li>
+  <li>If safe mode is ON, message only gets transfered if it does not contain any harmful/abusive content.</li>
 </ul>